Azraul/besultstodsystem_recommender_system/part_2.md

 The matrix is cold-started similarly to als-mf, with the playlist names counting as "users" and guessing a latent type based on the implicit choice of tracks the "user" contains.

-Instead of matching to just one (the most similar) playlist, title-mf uses the k-most similar names, counts the occurence of each track in these playlists, and then multiplies them by the playlist's similarity.
+Instead of matching to just one (the most similar) playlist, title-mf uses the k-most similar names, counts the occurrence of each track in these playlists, and then multiplies them by the playlist's similarity.

 ## Hybridization